kalanda/RPi-MediaLooper/README.md

 When is done, press CTRL-O and enter to save and CTRL-X to exit.

-Now you can reboot your system to test
+Now you can reboot your system to test:

 	sudo reboot

+Script will start automatically when systems reboots.

 ## 	Prevent SD card from getting corrupted

-If your system will be in a environment where shutdown and start are done by switching power supply, the SD card can get corrupted if shutdown occurs meanwhile system is writing data.
-To prevent this situation is possible to mount all partitions with readonly flag and put logs and pids at ram (removed when shutdown).
+If your system will be placed in a environment where shutdown is done by switching power supply, the SD card can get corrupted easily if shutdown occurs while system is writing data.
+To prevent this situation is possible to mount all partitions with readonly flag and put logs and pids at RAM memory (erased at shutdown).

 Edit `/etc/fstab` by typing:

 	sudo nano /etc/fstab

-Put `ro` (readonly) to default column of all partitions and add last two lines to mount logs an run in RAM.
+Put `ro` (readonly) to *defaults* column of all partitions and add last two lines to mount logs an run in RAM.
 It should look something like the following.

 	proc            /proc           proc    defaults          0       0
 	/dev/mmcblk0p1  /boot           vfat    ro                0       2